AndrewNgKF/Jeto/README.md

-# Jeto Version 1.0
+# Jeto Version 1.1

 ##The "Off Your Chest" App

-This is a test to retrieve and store simple data in firebase.
+Retrieve and store data in firebase.